leetosc/leeto-portfolio/src/pages/posts/veym-giving-tuesday.md

       - add `line_item` with a new `price_data` object with the inputted price
       - add `donationId` to session metadata to reference later
   - Handle checkout completed webhook
+    - test locally using Stripe CLI to forward webhook to localhost
     - find the respective donation in Directus from the `donationId` in the metadata and update `received` field
     - send email receipt
     - send Discord notification